cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

       Client.
     * `nonce` MUST have length `vdaf.NONCE_SIZE`.

-* `vdaf.prep_shares_to_prep(ctx: bytes, agg_param: AggParam, prep_shares:
+* `vdaf.ver_shares_to_msg(ctx: bytes, agg_param: AggParam, ver_shares:
-  list[PrepShare]) -> PrepMessage` is the deterministic preparation message pre-processing algorithm.
-It combines the prep shares produced by the Aggregators in the previous round into the prep message consumed by each Aggregator to start the next round.
+  list[VerifierShare]) -> VerifierMessage` is the deterministic verification message pre-processing algorithm.
+It combines the verifier shares produced by the Aggregators in the previous round into the verifier message consumed by each Aggregator to start the next round.

-* `vdaf.prep_next(ctx: bytes, prep_state: PrepState, prep_msg: PrepMessage) ->
+* `vdaf.verify_next(ctx: bytes, ver_state: VerifyState, ver_msg: VerifierMessage) ->
-  tuple[PrepState, PrepShare] | OutShare` is the deterministic preparation state update algorithm run by each Aggregator.
-It updates the Aggregator's prep state (`prep_state`) and returns either its next prep state and prep share for the next round or, if this is the last round, its output share.
+  tuple[VerifyState, VerifierShare] | OutShare` is the deterministic verification state update algorithm run by each Aggregator.
+It updates the Aggregator's verification state (`ver_state`) and returns either its next verification state and verifier share for the next round or, if this is the last round, its output share.

 An exception may be raised by one of these algorithms, in which case the report MUST be deemed invalid and not processed any further.

-Implementation note: The preparation process accomplishes two tasks: recovery of output shares from the input shares and ensuring that the recovered output shares are valid.
+Implementation note: The verification process accomplishes two tasks: recovery of output shares from the input shares and ensuring that the recovered output shares are valid.
 The abstraction boundary is drawn so that an Aggregator only recovers an output share if the underlying data is deemed valid (at least,